Traces in symmetric monoidal categories: Vistas

 The symmetric monoidal trace described in this paper can be generalized in various directions.
 We have already mentioned its generalizations to \emph{balanced monoidal categories} (at the end of \S\ref{sec:examples}) and to \emph{traced monoidal categories} (\autoref{defn:traced-moncat}).
 There are also straightforward generalizations to symmetric monoidal 2-categories and symmetric monoidal $n$-categories (modulo a definition of the latter).

 Categorifying in a different direction, in~\cite{kate:traces} the first author introduced a general notion of trace for \emph{bicategories}, regarded as ``monoidal categories with many objects''.
-This type of trace applies to \emph{noncommutative} situations such as modules over a noncommutative ring, and has applications to refinements of the Lefschetz fixed point theorem which use versions of the \emph{Reidemeister trace}.
+This type of trace applies to \emph{noncommutative} situations such as modules over a noncommutative ring, and was motivated by applications to refinements of the Lefschetz fixed point theorem which use versions of the \emph{Reidemeister trace}.

+This area of topological fixed point theory makes extensive use of comparison results like those described in Examples \ref{eg:lefschetz-fp-thm} and \ref{eg:integralhomologytransformation}.
+Examples of the classical, equivariant, and fiberwise results can be found in \cite{W:equiv, N:trace, LR:equiv, H:generalized, GN:trace} and \cite{b:lefschetz, j:nielsen } contain expository discussion of the classical case.
+These results are studied from a categorical perspective in \cite{kate:traces, kate:rel, equiv}.

 Bicategorical traces are studied further in~\cite{PS2}, including a suitable notion of string diagram.

-Finally, the forthcoming~\cite{PS3} deals with an abstract context that gives rise to both bicategories and symmetric monoidal categories (including parametrized spectra as a prime example), and the relationships of the traces therein.
+Finally, \cite{PS3} deals with an abstract context that gives rise to both bicategories and symmetric monoidal categories (including parametrized spectra as a prime example), and the relationships of the traces therein.